-8.7 Total Permanent Disability
+8.3 Total Permanent Disability

-You can only choose this life assured benefit if you've chosen Critical Illness Cover or Life Cover and Critical Illness.
+You can only choose this option if you've chosen Life Cover and Critical Illness or Critical Illness Cover.
 Your 'Confirmation of terms' shows if you have Total Permanent Disability on your policy and which of the following definitions applies.
 Total Permanent Disability can only be added to your policy when you start the policy and can't be added at a later date.
 It can be removed at any time.

-Own Occupation - unable, before age 71, to do your own occupation ever again suffers an illness or injury which means that they can't ever do their own occupation again and meets our definition as defined in Appendix 5
+Own Occupation - unable, before age 71, to do your own occupation ever again